axmmisaka/GCER2018China_proceedings/README.md

 No pull request is welcomed.
 Documents should be what they are.

-Create a issue for questions. **Do not ask me for Wechat, QQ or E-Mail.**
+Create an issue for questions. **Do not ask me for Wechat, QQ or E-Mail.**

 ## License
 All materials, EXCLUDING those end with ".py", "*.sh" or ".c", are released under CC-BY-NC-ND 4.0 International license.